 5. Stay In Touch With Your Friends, Family and Co-Workers via Video and Chat

 Just because you are working from home doesn't mean you have to avoid all social interaction.
-Though social distancing is important during a public health outbreak like this one, you can still video chat with co-workers, hold virtual meetings and call your friends and family.
+You can still video chat with co-workers, hold virtual meetings and call your friends and family.
 Stay connected to feel less isolated, and see how much connection can sustain your productivity.

-Working from Home for an Extended Period - like Many Will Have to During the Covid-19 Outbreak - Can Be a Positive Experience
+Working from Home Can Be a Positive Experience

-Working from home during the Coronavirus outbreak doesn’t have to be a stressful experience.
-It can be a productive experience that helps you better understand your own strengths and weaknesses - knowledge which you can take back to the office when it’s time to go back.
+Working from home can be a productive experience that helps you better understand your own strengths and weaknesses - knowledge which can help you develop both personally and professionally.